sebglazebrook/aliases/README.md

 ## Future features

 - clean uninstall, removing shims etc
-- add a 'delayed' ot 'backout' option which takes an integer and executes the command after XX seconds
+- add a 'delayed' or 'backout' option which takes an integer and executes the command after XX seconds
 - passing additional args through to aliases
 - Being about to actually run the unit tests :-)
 - Having custom aliases i.e. .superman-aliases files etc